jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ## Importing and Exporting Policy Templates

-In this user story we are going to export our Policy Templates (also called Service Level Templates or SLTs) from the backup system in case we want to import them into a different one.
+In this user story we are going to export our Policy Templates (also called Service Level Templates or SLTs) from our AGM/Management Console in case we want to import them into a different one.

 First we validate our SLTs.